dmsweetser/CodeReviser/README.md

 # Code Reviser
 _Built in collaboration with generative AI_

 This repository contains Python code for performing code revision using the Llama.cpp tool.
-The tool leverages a specific model named "openhermes-2.5-mistral-7b-16k.Q8_0.gguf" for generating revised code.
 The process involves multiple rounds of revision, and the final output is stored in the "Output" directory.

 ## Prerequisites